a Snort IDS

 If you don't have a spare computer we've got good news.
 Linux doesn't need much.
 You can pick up a Pentium-IV on sites like eBay for well under $50.
 A system with 256 meg of RAM and a 20-gig drive is more than enough for our needs.
+(If you have a network be sure to pick up a network card for it also.
+Used 3Com 3C905s are going for around $5.)
 If money is tight you could always just pick up a used 20-gig hard-drive and mount that in your current system (we cover this option in more detail on the Installation page).

 Why Not Debian ?